 - The SceneView now continues to rotate following a flick interaction.
 This behavior can be enabled and disabled via the Esri.ArcGISRuntime.UI.SceneViewInteractionOptions.IsFlickEnabled property.

-A new WMS layer is available that can display content from OGC-WMS Services in maps and scenes.
+A new WMS layer is available that can display content from OGC-WMS services in maps and scenes.
 You can identify features that are displayed, and generate a legend for them.
-Only WMS version 1.3 is supported at this release, but support for other versions will be added in a future release.
+Only WMS version 1.3 is supported at this release.
+For more information, see the WMS layer section in "Layers and tables."

-A new ENC layer is available that can display content from ENC (Electronic Navigational Charts) data in S-57 format.
+A new ENC layer is available that can display content from ENC (electronic navigational charts) data in S-57 format.
 ENC is a vector chart that conforms to the IHO specifications contained in Publication S-57, which is a transfer standard for vector data.
-The Runtime implementation follows the S-52 Presentation Library 4.0 specification for rendering.
-You can identify features that are displayed, select features, and change various display settings for view groups, text, and other elements such as isolated dangers, contours, color scheme, etc. Support for the encrypted S-63 format will be added in a future release.
+The ArcGIS Runtime implementation follows the S-52 Presentation Library 4.0 specification for rendering.
+You can identify features that are displayed, select features, and change various display settings for view groups, text, and other elements such as isolated dangers, contours, color scheme, and so on.
+S-63 is not supported at time of publishing.

 New data formats